Orange-OpenSource/octant/doc/source/user/index.rst

 `octant` requires three kind of entries:

-* A configuration file to connect to an OpenStack cloud as admin.
+* A configuration file to connect to one or several sources of information:
+  * an OpenStack cloud as admin,
+  * a skydive analyzer.
 * One or several rule files that define the Datalog program and the data to retrieve
 * One or several queries to ask.